comp-think/comp-think.github.io/index.md

 [**Atari Go**](material/atari-go.pdf): A [DIY](https://en.wikipedia.org/wiki/Do_it_yourself) version of a famous [variant of Go](https://senseis.xmp.net/?AtariGo) which is useful to learn the basics of the game.
 It is also available (and citable) on Zenodo:

 > Peroni, S. (2018).
 Atari Go.
 Version 1.0.1.
 Zenodo. [https://doi.org/10.5281/zenodo.2222272](https://doi.org/10.5281/zenodo.2222272)

+[**IDEA instructions: binary search**](material/binary-search.pdf): A nonverbal definition of the binary search algorithm, created by Sándor P. Fekete and Sebastian Morr.
+It is also available in the [IDEA website](https://idea-instructions.com/binary-search/).

+[**IDEA instructions: merge sort**](material/merge-sort.pdf): A nonverbal definition of the merge sort algorithm, created by Sándor P. Fekete and Sebastian Morr.
+It is also available in the [IDEA website](https://idea-instructions.com/merge-sort/).

+[**IDEA instructions: quick sort**](material/merge-sort.pdf): A nonverbal definition of the quick sort algorithm, created by Sándor P. Fekete and Sebastian Morr.
+It is also available in the [IDEA website](https://idea-instructions.com/quick-sort/).

 ## License